 Welcome to our International Student BLOG!

-In addition to Ryan (who is from Canada) we have another student worker from Canada named Matt who answer e-mail questions sent to firstname.lastname@example.org.
-You can direct a question to any of us and we will gladly try our best to help.
+Ryan and Matt who are both Canadian International students, will also answer e-mail questions sent to email@example.com.
+Feel free to direct a question to any of us and we will gladly try our best to help.

 Tell us how you feel about our Blog!